KYC & AML Policy

 Record-Keeping

-We maintain reproducible records of who was identified, how, and when, including screening results, SoF/SoW evidence, investor categorisation (Phase 2), and Travel Rule data exchanges.
+We maintain reproducible records of who was identified, how, and when, including screening results, SoF/SoW evidence, investor categorization (Phase 2), and Travel Rule data exchanges.

 Moving from Phase 1 → Phase 2 (Client Checklist)

-• Completed Full KYC/KYB (ID + PoA + screening).
+• Completed Full KYC/KYB (ID + proof-of-address + screening).

 • Provided SoF/SoW aligned to investment size.